Understanding Nervous System Shutdown Through the Lens of Immigrant and Refugee Stories

 A Gentle Reminder

 If you see yourself in these signs, pause.
 Take a slow, steady breath.
-You are not broken.
-Your body is wise, and it has been doing everything it can to protect you.
+Your body is wise, and it has learnt how to persist and protect you in the ways it knows how.

-When we listen to our nervous systems with compassion, we not only heal ourselves — we also soften the patterns of survival that have been handed down through generations.
+When we listen in with compassion, we not only support our own healing within ourselves — we also soften the patterns of survival that have transcended through generations.
 This creates the possibility of new legacies: of rest, of safety, of joy.

-At Nourished Wellness Group, we walk alongside BIPOC, immigrant, and refugee communities with care that honors both body and culture.
+At Nourished Wellness Group, we walk alongside you with practices rooted in mindfulness, somatic awareness, and cultural care.
 You don’t have to move through shutdown alone.

 About me: